Climbing & Rambling Roses

 - remove leaves & thorns that would be under water

-- scrape a littel bark from teh bottom of stems (1-1 1/2 inches) of the stems and then plunge up tto their necks in a deep container of water.
-Leave them to draw up water in a cool place for several hours before arranging them
+- scrape a little bark from the bottom of stems (1-1 1/2 inches) of the stems and then plunge up to their necks in a deep container of water.
+Leave them to draw up water in a cool place for several hours before arranging them,

-- Use a clean vase (copper is best as it discourages micro-organisms that can foul the water)
+- use a clean vase; copper vases are best as copper discourages micro-organisms that can foul the water.

 - add sugar to the water for energy; aspirin or bleach to prevent decay; and vinegar to assist water uptake and bring down pH.

-- Keep vases away from heat and direct sunlight.
+- keep flower vases away from heat and direct sunlight.